laureanray/clibgen/README.md

 ### Usage

-Search for a book using old the old website (default)
+Search for a book using the old website (default)

 ```shell
 clibgen search "Eloquent JavaScript"